 Your headphones stereo output will have a socket either for a 1/4” (6.35 mm) TRS standard jack or a 1/8″ (3.5 mm) mini-jack connector.

 Your recording device can have either mono or stereo inputs.
 If your recording device has a stereo input, use a stereo (balanced) cable and appropriated adapters to match connection sockets that can be TRS, RCA, XLR (Canon), or Combo (TRS + XLR).

-If your recording device has separated mono inputs, you can use a Y splitter or an adapter that will split your stereo (2 channels) signal into two mono (1 channel) signals.
+If your recording device has separated mono inputs (most likely), you can use a Y splitter or an adapter that will split your stereo (2 channels) signal into two mono (1 channel) signals.